valiantlynx/manga-site/packages/svelte-rich-text/README.md

 ## Props

-Here are all AltronRichText props and their default values:
+Here are all ValiantRichText props and their default values:

 ```ts
 export let initialData: dataBlock[] = [];